-It is important to remember that there is a slight risk of delay in payment or default from companies.
-That is why; you should try to ensure that your chosen company has high credibility and consistently stable ratings of at least AAA.
-In order to diversify the risk, you can distribute your money into deposits with multiple companies, which will also help ensure you receive income for every month of the year.
+It is important to remember that there could be a slight risk of delay in payment or default from such companies.
+That is why you should try to ensure that your chosen company has high credibility and consistently stable ratings of AAA from CRISIL or ICRA.
+To diversify the risk, you can distribute your money into deposits with multiple companies, which will also help ensure you receive regular monthly income every year.

-For those investors with a zero tolerance for risk and hopes of earning continuous income, the post office monthly income account scheme is one of the best available options.
-The interest is paid at a 7.8% annual rate.
-The accounts opened between December of 2007 and November of 2011 will receive a bonus of 5% on the principal amount when they mature.
+Post office monthly income scheme: For investors with zero tolerance for risks and hopes of earning income, the Post Office Monthly Income Scheme is one of the best available options.
+The interest is paid at 7.6% per annum.
 Although the maturity period for this scheme is 5 years, you can withdraw earlier if you complete one year of deposit.
 Withdrawing between 1 year to 3 years of deposit results in a 2% deduction.
-If you withdraw between 3 years to 5 years, you will incur a 1% deduction from the total amount deposited.
+If you withdraw between 3 years to 5 years, you may incur a deduction of 1% from the total amount deposited.